-Overdose education should be provided to people when they are given naloxone.
+Overdose education should be provided to people when they are given take-home naloxone.
 In the case of a potential opioid overdose, if a person does not respond to stimulation, it is important to take the following steps:

 - 1. Call 911 to request emergency assistance - 2.
-Perform chest compressions (may need to be repeated) - 3.
+Perform chest compressions - 3.
 Administer naloxone (may need to be repeated) - 4.
 Stay with the person until help arrives